 - Provide the department with a clean copy of thesis or dissertation.
-It does not need to be hardbound as long as it has a durable cover. - Sign all personnel and payroll forms.
-Make an appointment with Sarah McCarthy (samccart@uci.edu; X7134) at least 5 days before you leave. - Return all departmental and school property (e.g., keys, key cards, etc.) to your faculty advisor or to the administrative office. - Provide the department with the title and location of the first position accepted after graduation. - Provide the department with an email and forwarding mailing address. - If at any time during your training you received support from a training grant, you must file a termination report with the supporting agency.
+It does not need to be hardbound as long as it has some sort of durable cover. - Sign all personnel and payroll forms.
+Make an appointment with Lorrie Gary (lgary@uci.edu; X7134) at least 5 days before you leave to do this. - Return all departmental and school property (e.g., keys, etc.).
+Obtain a receipt when returning keys and show it to Lorrie when signing personnel and payroll forms. - Provide the department with the title and location of the first position accepted after graduation. - Provide the department with an email and forwarding address. - If at any time during your training you received support from a training grant, you must file a termination report with the supporting agency.